orgTestCodacy11KRepos110MB/repo-4638-prepo-monorepo/apps/frontend/docs/docs/faq.md

 ### Where can I give my feedback about the testnet?

 We'd love to hear your constructive feedback in our [Discord](https://url.prepo.io/discord-docs)!

+### Do I get a reward for trying out the testnet?

+No rewards for trying testnet have been announced.